sph-mn/sph-script/readme.md

 usage
   options ... file-path ...
 description
-  applies set operations to the lines of files, where each file is one set, and writes the result to standard output options
+  applies set operations to the lines of files. each file representing one set. writes the resulting lines to standard output options
   --complement | -c
   --difference | -d